sfohr/msc_thesis/README.md

 - explore NMD's potential for imputation of [sampling zeros](https://www.nature.com/articles/s41467-021-27729-z) (check `/application/NMD_zero_imputation /`)
 - potential of Poisson-Hurdle model-based clustering (Qiao, Z., et. al. (2023)) for scRNA-seq (`/application/poisson_hurdle`).

+Raw and intermediate data, as well as figures, can be downloaded from [zenodo](https://zenodo.org/records/13898901).

 ## References
 Saul, L., K., (2022), "A Nonlinear Matrix Decomposition for Mining the Zeros of Sparse Data"